isomerpages/moe-victoriajc/_culture-of-excellence/Culture of Excellence.md

 There are other schools we know.
 Victoria is something more,
 The school that watch’d us grow.
-For here we’ve learnt and striven, too,
+For here we’ve learnt and striven too,
 And played the sportsman’s game.
 Victoria, we give to you
 The honour that you claim.